-Kealoha is the founder of Hawai‘i Slam, which is ranked second in the nation; Youth Speaks Hawai‘i, two-time international champion; and First Thursdays, the largest registered slam poetry competition in the world with an average attendance of more than five hundred people.
+Kealoha is the founder of Hawai‘i Slam, which was ranked second in the nation in 2015; Youth Speaks Hawai‘i, two-time international champions; and First Thursdays, the largest registered slam poetry competition in the world with an average attendance of more than five hundred people.
+In the 7 years that he represented Hawaiʻi at the National Poetry Slam, he performed on the finals stage 4 times, was ranked in the top ten of the nations best poets in 2007, and was honored as a “National Poetry Slam Legend” in 2010.
 He was featured on HBO’s “Brave New Voices” series presented by Russel Simmons, and has also made appearances on NBC, PBS, the Food Network, National Public Radio, the Nā Hōkū Hanohano Awards, and the State of Hawai‘i’s “Can’t Fool the Youth” anti-smoking campaign, which he wrote, performed, and co-directed.

-Kealoha is the poetic vocalist for Henry Kapono’s “Wild Hawai‘i an Experience,” which was nominated for a Grammy Award.
+Kealoha is the poetic vocalist for Henry Kapono’s “Wild Hawaiian Experience,” which was nominated for a Grammy Award.
 He has also been recorded on albums such as Hapa’s “Maui” (winner of four Nā Hōkū Hanohano awards and the Hawai‘i Music Award for Album of the Year), Henry Kapono’s “Henry,” the Mana Maoli compilation (featuring Jack Johnson and John Cruz), and a full-length spoken word CD entitled “Kealoha.”

-Kealoha has shared the stage with Jack Johnson, CeeLo Green, Maxi Priest, Jason Mraz, Ben Harper, Kenny Loggins, Willie Nelson, Damian “Junior Gong” Marley, Michael Franti, Bootsy Collins, Fishbone, Don Carlos, Konishiki, Ohio Players, Medusa, and almost every notable slam poetry superstar.
+Kealoha has shared the stage with Jack Johnson, CeeLo Green, Old Crow Medicine Show, Maxi Priest, Jason Mraz, Ben Harper, Kenny Loggins, Willie Nelson, Damian “Junior Gong” Marley, Michael Franti, Bootsy Collins, Fishbone, Don Carlos, Konishiki, Ohio Players, and almost every notable slam poetry superstar.
 He has also collaborated with artists such as Grammy nominee Henry Kapono, Nā Hōkū Hanohano award winner Hapa, slack key virtuoso Makana, Grammy nominee Willie K, multi-platinum Grammy award winner Mick Fleetwood, ‘ukulele virtuoso Taimane, and actor Jason Scott Lee.